Evaluation of clinical course and neurocognition in children with self-limited infantile epilepsy in a turkish cohort study

 Bozaykut A., Aksoy H. U., Sezer R. G., POLAT M.

-• Anahtar Kelimeler: self-limited infantile epilepsy, Denver Developmental Screening Test, infantile seizures, language
+• Keywords: self-limited infantile epilepsy, Denver Developmental Screening Test, infantile seizures, language

 The outcome of children with self-limited infantile epilepsy was reported to be normal psychosocial and cognitive development as a characteristic criterion.
 We aimed to investigate the clinical course and neurocognitive outcome in children with self-limited infantile epilepsy in a Turkish cohort.
 The clinical course, electroencephalographic (EEG) characteristics, neuroimaging, treatment, and outcome of children with self-limited infantile epilepsy were retrospectively analyzed.
 All infants were reevaluated with the Denver Developmental Screening Test in addition to neurologic examination.
 Of 44 patients, self-limited familial infantile epilepsy was diagnosed in 8 infants (18.2%) and self-limited nonfamilial infantile epilepsy in 28 (63.6%).
 Interictal EEGs and neurologic examinations were normal in all cases.
 Fine motor and gross motor skills, language, adaptive personal/social skills were near-normal in all patients with self-limited familial infantile epilepsy.
 Delay in language parameters was observed in 2 infants with self-limited nonfamilial infantile epilepsy.
 Language skills should be thoroughly evaluated with detailed neurocognitive screening tests in patients with self-limited infantile epilepsy.